 The Bates Arts Collaborative, in collaboration with students, faculty and staff, annually presents the Arts Crawl, a celebration of student creativity in the performing, literary and visual arts.
-Typically held on a Friday night in January, participants enjoy a smorgasbord of exhibits, performances and activities across the campus.
+Typically held on a Friday night in late January or early February, participants enjoy a smorgasbord of exhibits, performances and activities across the campus.
 2018 Arts crawl is scheduled for Friday February 2.

 While a visitor who wants to stay in one spot will enjoy the Arts Crawl, the event is designed for roaming, taking in a little of this and a little of that.
 “It’s a sort of tasting platter of the arts scene at Bates,” says Nick Auer ’15, a senior from Fairfield, Connecticut, who in the past both performed in and helped organize the event.